PolymeshAssociation/technical-content/content/06-settlement/settlement-external-agents.md

 <highlightBox type="info">

-The last full agent cannot leave the abdicate before another ID is added as an agent with full permissions.
+The last full agent cannot leave or abdicate before another ID is added as an agent with full permissions.
 This default avoids an asset not having an agent with all permissions, i.e. not being managed because of missing permissions and agents.

 </highlightBox>

-In practice, ACME will grant minimal permission to external agents (or internal staff) so that agent can execute their duties while at the same time it cannot stray into sensitive areas where the agent should not be engaged.
+In practice, ACME will grant minimal permission to external agents (or internal staff) so that agents can execute their duties while at the same time it cannot stray into sensitive areas where the agent should not be engaged.

 For convenience, permissions can be defined as: